SaReZCodes/ReactJs/simplegrid/README.md

 4.propTypes

-5.Validate Forms Data With 'Joi'(data validator for JavaScript)
+5.Validate Form Data With 'Joi'(data validator for JavaScript)